bharath125/Data_Structure_Algorithm/dynamicProgramming/dynamicProgramming.md

 ## reduce number of operation
 ## best code implemention
 ## Dynamic Programming code
-## Code updated with more solutions
+## Code updated with more solutions and